AICP Members Program Details

 Reinstatement: AICP Members who and will be obliged to seek recertification within four years in order to regain the AICP credential.
 Members who do not reinstate within four years will be required to retake the AICP exam.

 CM Providers: All professional development activities must be entered for CM credit by the provider.
 You must claim CM credit after participation by using their online CM log.
-The list of CM events is growing every day, so please bookmark the CM Search webpage and check back to see whether an event you attended has been added.
+The list of CM events is growing every day, so please bookmark the CM Search and Search by a CM Provider webpages and check back to see whether an event you attended has been added.